Double-heavy tetraquark states with heavy diquark-antiquark symmetry

-Now, we move on to the $QQ\bar{q}\bar{q}$ case.
-When we consider a double-heavy tetraquark state in terms of diquark-antiquark symmetry, its mass is linearly dependent on the mass of a related double-heavy baryon which is treated as an input, see, e.g., Eq. \eqref{susyrelation-nn}.
-If one uses $\Delta^{up.}$ to denote the difference between the upper limit for the mass of this $QQq$ baryon and the mass we adopted, we may set the upper limit for the mass of any tetraquark state by adding $\Delta^{up.}$ to the tetraquark mass we obtained, so that the HDAS relation still holds.
+Now, we investigate the $QQ\bar{q}\bar{q}$ case.
+When we consider a double-heavy tetraquark state in terms of the diquark-antiquark symmetry, its mass is linearly dependent on the mass of a related double-heavy baryon, which is treated as an input, see, e.g., Eq. \eqref{susyrelation-nn}.
+If we use $\Delta^{up.}$ to denote the difference between the upper limit for the mass of this $QQq$ baryon and the mass that we adopt, we can set the upper limit for the mass of any tetraquark state by adding $\Delta^{up.}$ to the obtained tetraquark mass, so that the HDAS relation still holds.
 Explicitly, we need to add 36 MeV, 139 MeV, and 32 MeV for $cc\bar{q}\bar{q}$, $bb\bar{q}\bar{q}$, and $bc\bar{q}\bar{q}$, respectively.
-For the lowest $QQ\bar{n}\bar{n}$ tetraquarks, one has $T_{cc}< 3965$ MeV, $T_{bb}< 10627$ MeV ($\approx BB^*$ threshold+17 MeV), and $T_{bc}< 7199$ MeV.
+For the lowest $QQ\bar{n}\bar{n}$ tetraquarks, we have $T_{cc}< 3965$ MeV, $T_{bb}< 10627$ MeV ($\approx BB^*$ threshold+17 MeV), and $T_{bc}< 7199$ MeV.
 However, because the symmetry relations are only approximately correct, the measured tetraquark masses in future experiments may exceed such limits.